DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 \text{class generalization term}.
 $$

+Very roughly:

+- the first term measures how clustered the source classes are in feature space,
-The last two terms shrink as the number of source samples per class $m$ and the number of source classes $l$ increase.
+- the second term shrinks as the number of source samples per class grows,
+- the third term shrinks as the number of source classes grows.

-So the message is:
+So the picture is:

-- more source samples help the geometry stabilize within each source class,
+1. many source samples stabilize the geometry within each source class,
-- more source classes help that geometry generalize to unseen classes,
+2. many source classes make that geometry generalize to unseen classes,
-- collapse is the bridge that turns supervised pretraining into few-shot transfer.
+3. collapse is what turns the pretrained representation into a good few-shot feature map.

-## A useful informal takeaway
+## A slightly more concrete version

-The easiest way to remember the result is this:

-> Pretraining does not need to memorize how to classify every future class.
-It only needs to learn a representation in which classes naturally look like tight, separated clusters.

-Once that happens, a new class is not hard to learn.
-A few labeled points are enough to locate its center.

-That is a much weaker requirement than learning the full target task in advance, and it is exactly why transfer learning can work so well.
+The full paper proves bounds of the form

+$$
+\mathcal{L}_{\mathcal D}(f)
+\;\lesssim\;
+(k-1)\,\operatorname{Avg}_{i\neq j} V_f(\tilde S_i,\tilde S_j)
++
+\frac{k\,\mathrm{complexity}(f)}{\Lambda}\left(\frac{n^2}{\sqrt{m}}+\frac{1}{\sqrt{l}}\right),
+$$

+up to logarithmic factors.

+Here:

+- $\mathcal{L}_{\mathcal D}(f)$ is the expected few-shot transfer error,
+- $l$ is the number of source classes,
+- $m$ is the number of source samples per class,
+- $n$ is the number of target samples per class,
+- $\Lambda$ is the minimum distance between source class means in feature space.

+Do not focus too much on the constants.
+The important part is the structure.

+The bound says that transfer becomes good when:

+- the source classes collapse,
+- the class means remain separated,
+- the pretrained representation is learned from many classes and many samples.

+Most importantly, the guarantee is meaningful even in the few-shot regime where $n$ stays small.

+## Why this is nontrivial

+A lot of classical theory becomes informative only when the downstream task itself has many samples.

+That is not the regime we care about here.

+In few-shot learning, the target task may have only one or five examples per class.
+So we need a different explanation.
+The theory here says that the target task can still be easy, not because we have enough target data, but because pretraining has already built the right geometry into the feature space.

+That is the central idea.

+## Why nearest-center appears naturally

+If classes collapse around their means, then nearest-center classification is no longer an arbitrary choice.
+It becomes the natural rule.

+Indeed, once the representation is well clustered, the exact shape of a complicated classifier matters less.
+The main information is already contained in the class means.

+This also explains why simple top-layer methods such as nearest-center, ridge regression, or logistic regression on frozen features often perform surprisingly well.

+They are not doing the heavy lifting.

+The geometry is.

 ## What the experiments support

-The empirical results line up with this picture.

-Across datasets such as Mini-ImageNet, CIFAR-FS, FC-100, and EMNIST, the same pattern appears:
+Empirically, the same pattern appears across standard few-shot benchmarks:

-- during source training, the collapse metric decreases,
+- during supervised training on source classes, the collapse quantity decreases,
-- this behavior generalizes to held-out examples from the source classes,
+- the same geometry generalizes to held-out examples from the source classes,
-- as the number of source classes grows, collapse on target classes improves,
+- as the number of source classes grows, the target geometry improves too,
-- few-shot target accuracy rises along with it.
+- and few-shot target accuracy rises along with it.

-So the geometry is not just becoming cleaner on the training data.
-It is becoming more useful for transfer.

-This is the most important empirical point.
-The theory would be much less interesting if collapse were only a training-set artifact.
-But it is not.
-It tracks few-shot performance on new classes.
+So the collapse is not just a training artifact.
+It tracks actual transfer performance on unseen classes.

+That is exactly what one would want from a useful explanation.

-## What this does and does not claim
+## What this does and does not say

-It is worth being precise here.
+This does **not** say that every pretrained classifier will transfer well to every target task.

+It does **not** say that exact neural collapse must literally occur.

-This theory does **not** say that every pretrained model will succeed on every downstream task.
-It does not remove the need for source and target classes to come from a related population.
-And it does not claim that exact neural collapse literally occurs in practice.
+And it does **not** remove the need for the source and target classes to come from a related family.

-What it does say is more structural:
+What it does say is more precise:

-- there is a measurable geometric property of representations,
+- there is a concrete geometric property of learned representations,
 - that property emerges during ordinary supervised training,
 - and that property is enough to explain why few-shot transfer can work.

-So this is not just a post-hoc story about "good features."
-It is a concrete mechanism.
+So this is not just a vague story about "good representations."
+It is a specific mechanism.

-## Why this matters

-A lot of the excitement around foundation models comes from their ability to adapt quickly to new tasks.
-But that success often seems mysterious.

-This work gives a clean explanation for one important part of that story.

-A classifier trained on many source classes can become a strong few-shot learner not because it has seen the future task, but because it has learned the right **geometry**:

-- low within-class variability,
-- large between-class separation,
-- stable class-level structure that generalizes to new classes.

-Once that geometry is in place, a few labels go a long way.

 ## Takeaway

-The central lesson is simple:

-1. supervised pretraining can make features from the same class collapse around their mean,
-2. this collapse can generalize beyond the source training data,
-3. then new classes can be learned from only a few examples by estimating their centers in feature space.

-So the success of few-shot transfer is not magic, and it is not necessarily evidence that we need a very specialized meta-learning algorithm.
+The success of few-shot transfer is not magic.

-Sometimes, an ordinary classifier trained on many classes is already doing the hard part.
+A pretrained classifier can work well on new classes because supervised training organizes the feature space in a highly favorable way:

+1. each source class becomes concentrated around its mean,
+2. different classes stay well separated,
+3. this geometry generalizes to new classes,
+4. so a few target examples are enough to estimate the new class centers.

+In other words, pretraining does not need to solve the future task in advance.

-It is learning a feature space where new classes are easy to place.
+It only needs to create a feature space where new classes are already easy to place.

----

-The goal of the full theory is not to prove that few-shot transfer is always easy.
-The point is to identify a concrete geometric reason that it can be easy, and to show that this reason is exactly the kind of structure that modern deep networks often learn during pretraining.
+That is why ordinary supervised pretraining can be such a strong few-shot learner.